 The Georgian porches lie in axial relationship with a narrow path (Church Walk) that runs deep into the village, confirming St Helen’s critical role in the settlement, even if it is itself rather tucked away.

-Some of the massive blocks have been etched with graffiti which adds to the historical complexity and richness of the site.
+Some of the massive blocks, and the doors, have been etched with graffiti, which adds to the historical complexity and richness of the site.

 The pulpit was the gift of Mrs Clarke of Knedlington Manor, a fine 17th century Artisan Mannerist house in the village of that name, which is clearly visible by the road.
 The font is eccentric, even if 17th century.
 The 3-piece base is timber, and the lid is 17th century.